 Discount Off

-Service Retail
+Service Usual and Customary

 Dental Care 10-45%

 Vision Care

 Prescription eyeglasses 10-60%

 Contact Lenses 10-60%

 Sunglasses 20-50%

 Lasik (vision correction) 10-30%

 Hearing Aids 15-40%

 Prescription Drugs 10-50%

 Chiropractic Care 25%

 Orthodontics 23-35%

 Physical Therapy 15-20%

 Fitness Centers Preferred

 Rate

 Acupuncture 25%

 Physicians 20%-40%

 Hospitals 20%-50%

-The Company anticipates that it will be adding additional medical services and products in the course of the upcoming year.
+The Company anticipates that it will be adding additional medical services and ancillary products in the course of the upcoming year.

 Our goal is to implement the Comprehensive business model initially in the North East and then expand nationwide.
 In order to implement these goals, we are interviewing potential qualified candidates to fill various positions of sales, marketing and administration.
 To date, we have already met with and presented our various discount health care products and services.
 We estimate that in order to achieve these goals, we will require financing from sources other than cash flow, within the next eighteen months, in an amount ranging from \$750,000 to \$1,000,000.
-Since the acquisition, we have been successful in raising approximately \$2,000,000 through private equity offerings.
+Since the acquisition, we have been successful in raising approximately \$350,000 through private equity offerings.
+The Form 10-Q for the period ended May 31, 2004 reflected that we had raised \$2,000,000 through private equity financing.
+This was an error and the number raised as of such time was \$200,000.
 Although we have previously been unsuccessful in raising significant capital, our management believes that the current financial market upturn as well as the benefits of the acquisition of Comprehensive Network Solutions, Inc. will assist us in potentially raising additional capital.
-Management believes that the acquisition of Comprehensive will add significant revenues and profitably during the upcoming year to the consolidated Nantucket family of businesses.
+Management believes that the acquisition of Comprehensive and the aggressive marketing of "The Solution Card" will add significant revenues and profitably during the upcoming year to the consolidated Comprehensive family of businesses.

-The Company anticipates that it will change its name in the next quarter to HealthCare Solutions, Inc. in order to better reflect the direction that the Company is taking in expanding its marketing efforts in various segments of the healthcare industry.
-In addition, the Company expects to sign an employment agreement with Mr. Paul S. Rothman in the next quarter to become the President of the Company.
+The Company changed its name to Comprehensive HealthCare Solutions, Inc. in order to better reflect the direction that the Company is taking in expanding its marketing efforts in various segments of the healthcare industry.
+In addition, the Company signed a consulting and employment agreement with Mr. Paul S. Rothman to become the President of the Company.
 John Treglia will remain in his other current positions with the Company.
-Mr. Rothman has been assisting the Company in the acquisition of Comprehensive Network Solutions, Inc. and the development and implementation of its new marketing concepts.
+Mr. Rothman has been assisting the Company in the acquisition of Comprehensive Network Solutions, Inc. and the development and implementation of its new marketing concepts since May of 2004.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk